tolauwae/phd-thesis/src/oop/oop.typ

 Synchronous resources, are those accessed by the program synchronously, such as the LED in the example.
 Asynchronous non-transferable resources on the other hand can produce data at any point in the program, such as hardware interrupts for buttons or motion detectors.

-To maintain the benefits of remote debugging, the client does not simulate the non-transferable resource.
+To maintain the benefits of remote debugging, the client does not simulate the non-transferable resources.
 Instead, the server maintains a small stub which instruments its runtime, and can receive debug instructions from the debugger backend (client).
 Specifically, the stub supports direct access to synchronous non-transferable resources through remote function calls.
 For asynchronous non-transferable resources, the stub (server) can send messages to the client through the same connection.